8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220515/content.md

 Believe I did the final sell-to-but rebalancing in the 401k.
 The current values for all three funds are relatively similar.
 I’m going to shift to roughly even distribution across all three from the contributions made.

+This time I didn’t put anything in savings per [my personal budget](/experiences/finances/personal-budget/) to buy a dip.
+I would’ve been able to use 15 percent of the total savings balance to purchase the total United States equity fund.

 ## Portfolio balance overall

 ## Odd place